google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ![Variant_001 reduction result](images/screenshot-variant-reduction-result.png)

-In particular, you can see the difference between the reference shader and the reduced variant shader;
+In particular, you can see the difference between the reference shader and the reduced variant shader.
-in the above example,
-adding just 4 lines (that should have no effect) to the reference shader was enough to cause the wrong image to be rendered.
+The results will depend on what shader compiler bugs (if any!) you find on your platform, but in the above example, adding just 4 lines (that should have no effect) to the reference shader was enough to cause the wrong image to be rendered.